SebastianOberschwendtner/sebastianoberschwendtner.github.io/content/Projects/oscale/index.md

 >The **schematic** and **PCB** are designed with *CircuitMaker*.
 The project can be found [here <i class="fa fa-external-link"></i>](https://circuitmaker.com/Projects/Details/SebastianOberschwendtner/OTP-22oScale).

 ## Description
-{{< figure src="img/oscale.jpg" class="fl mt1 ml0" width=300 >}}
+{{< figure src="img/oscale.jpg" class="fl mt1 ml0 mb0" width=300 >}}

-The *oScale* is a weighing scale with an integrated kitchen timer meant for brewing espresso.
+The *oScale* is a weighing scale with an integrated kitchen timer.
-It uses a strain gauge based load cell to measure the weight.
+It is intended for brewing espresso, where the weight of the coffee grounds and the brewing time are crucial for a perfect espresso.
+The weight is measured by a sensitive load cell with a maximum capacity of *500 g*.
+The voltage of the load cell is amplified by an analog circuit before it is digitized by an external ADC with a resolution of *12 bit*.
+The digitized signal is then filtered and processed by the ATmega328P microcontroller.
+The large LCD display shows the weight in *0.1 g* increments and the current brew time.
+The timer has to be started manually by pressing a button.
+The case and weighing platform are designed to fit underneath an espresso machine, which has a limited distance between the drip tray and the portafilter.